getyoti/yoti-java-sdk/README.md

 ## Running the Example

 Instructions on how to run the Spring example project can be found in the [yoti-sdk-spring-boot-example](/yoti-sdk-spring-boot-example) folder.

+## Breaking changes and enhancements made in v2.0.0

+As well as exposing significant new functionality, we've taken this opportunity to clean up and simplify our public API.

+### Dropped support for Java 6
+Minimum supported Java version is now 7.

+### New interfaces - Attribute<T> and Anchor
+The old `com.yoti.api.client.Attribute` class has been replaced with `com.yoti.api.client.Attribute<T>`, which now exposes a `List<Anchor>` for the sources and verifiers of the attribute.
+The old `Set<String> getSources()` and `Set<String> getVerifiers()` methods have been replaced with `List<Anchor> getSources()` and `List<Anchor> getVerifiers()`.

+### Changes to HumanProfile and ApplicationProfile
+All attributes are now returned as an an instance of `Attribute<T>`.
+Use the `Attribute<T>.getValue()` method to determine the actual value of an attribute.
+Consequently, all the `getXXXSources` and `getXXXVerifiers ` methods have been removed, as well as the `is(name, defaultValue)` helper method

+### No Enums returned by the public API
+Yoti are adding new functionality all the time.
+To avoid the risk the new values returned to the SDK will cause it to break, the SDK will no longer try to map returned values to Enums.
+Each SDK release will define String constants in the public api for the possible values known at the time of release.
+The two Enums removed are:
+* DocumentType - the `DocumentDetails.getType()` method now returns a String.
+The possible values are exposed as constants on the `com.yoti.api.client.DocumentDetails` interface.
+* HumanProfile.Gender - `HumanProfile.getGender()` now returns an `Attribute<String>`.
+Possible values are defined in `com.yoti.api.client.HumanProfile`.

 ## Spring Security Integration